UML-Cyber-Security/CCDC_Practice_Infrastructure/Markdown_Style.md

-# Preliminary Markdown Style Guide
+# Preliminary Markdown Style Guide <!-- omit from toc -->
 *Initially Written by Matt Harper...*

 This is a document giving a basic rundown of Markdown, and a loose "Style" that we can use in this repository.